material-motion/material-motion/specifications/duplication.md

 Duplication may be expensive depending on the platform and the content of the element.
 Take care to consider this cost.

+TODO: Discuss view recycling as a solution to duplication costs.

 ---

 ## Open Questions ##